AusClimateService/npcp/reports/phase1/phase1_report.md

 This result is derived from simply replicating the AGCD training data rather than applying a bias correction method.

-It is clear from Table 1 and 2 that the bias correction methods perform better on the historical task than the cross validation task.
-This is to be expected given the influence of internal variability on cross validation (as discussed earlier).
-Having said that, the broad conclusions that can be drawn from those Tables about relative performance of the bias correction methods and whether or not they provide any substantial benefit are similar between the historical and cross validation tasks.
-In the results presented below, discussion will therefore mostly summarise both tasks simultaneously, drawing out key differences where they arise.

 > TODO: Provide information on where to find plots that weren't included in this report
 > (e.g. supplementary information or the notebooks on GitHub).